Singapore · Wills Act 1838 · Updated 2026

 If a beneficiary or their spouse witnesses your will, they forfeit their entire inheritance.
 This is the most common mistake.
 Use completely independent witnesses (neighbors, colleagues, etc.).

-70% of Singaporeans die without wills.
-Intestacy rules then apply, which may distribute your estate contrary to your wishes and freeze assets for 6-12 months.
+Many Singaporeans die without making a will.
+When that happens the Intestate Succession Act applies and may distribute your estate contrary to your wishes — and tie up assets for 6-12 months.

 "Divide my estate among my children" - does this include stepchildren?
 Adopted children?
 Illegitimate children?
 Be specific with full legal names and NRIC numbers.